 The pool is a great way to cool off during the summer.
-However, now that pool season has ended, it’s time to start thinking about pool maintenance for next year.
+However, now that pool season has ended, it’s time to shift your routine and focus on maintaining your pool through fall and winter.
 Fall is a crucial time to make sure your pool is ready for winter and all the harsh weather that comes with it.

 Leaves are a pool’s worst enemy—they can cause algae growth and clog the pool pump.
 They can also cause stains on the sides and bottom of your pool.
 Moreover, they reduce swimmers’ enjoyment.
 Honestly, a pool with a ton of leaves cluttering up the water just looks gross.